 So many people told me about Mughead Coffee’s cinnamon rolls that I just had to go and try them first hand to see what the fuss was about.
 News flash, the hype is real.
 Their buns are baked fresh in house every morning and massaged in are gooey, sticky cream cheese frosting until they are soaked right through.
-An unassuming little cafe with some almighty buns.
-Thanks to those who people who recommended it to me and brought it into my life!!!!
+An unassuming little cafe with almighty buns!
+Thank you to those people who recommended it to me and brought it into my life!

 359 New Cross Rd, London SE14 6AT

 … For the cafe hunters.